trstringer/awesome-tech-conferences/README.md

  - (August 18 - 20) [Abstractions](http://abstractions.io/) (Pittsburgh, PA) - Abstractions is a new conference that brings together everyone involved in modern software development — designers, developers, DevOps, and community leaders — to teach, learn, and connect with each other.
  - (August 25 - 26) [React Rally](http://reactrally.com) (Salt Lake City, UT) - a community React conference
  - :star: (August 26) [CloudDevelop](http://www.CloudDevelop.org) (Columbus, OH) - a community conference focusing on the advancement of cloud computing.
-> :bulb: (August 26) [AndroidSummit](http://androidsummit.org/) (McLean, VA, USA) - Android Summit 2016 is a two-day, multi-track event focused on designing, developing and testing for Android.
+- :star: (August 26) [AndroidSummit](http://androidsummit.org/) (McLean, VA, USA) - Android Summit 2016 is a two-day, multi-track event focused on designing, developing and testing for Android.

 ## July 2016